Workers’ Compensation Law in Florida

 Your employer’s insurer may argue that payments were delayed for a legitimate reason.
-To improve your chances of receiving a late payment penalty, contact a knowledgeable Florida workers’ compensation lawyer.
+To protect your legal rights and improve your chances of receiving a late payment penalty, consult with a knowledgeable Florida workers’ compensation lawyer.

 When Is a Florida Worker Entitled to Permanent Disability?

 Disability is not something that only happens to the elderly or an unlucky few.
 An accident can occur at any age, especially for people who work in dangerous occupations.

-Qualifying for Permanent Disability Benefits
+How To Qualify for Permanent Disability Benefits

 - Spinal cord injury that causes severe paralysis in the arm, leg, or trunk